 Comparable to Middle School, the High School health curriculum is designed to promote a healthy lifestyle and to assist students in maintaining one’s personal level of health and wellness.
 Emphasis is placed on the individual’s responsibility to make appropriate choices to meet these goals.
 Responsible decision making, problem solving, appropriate forms of communication, coping and enhancing relationships are skills taught in the High School.
 These skills are essential to creating a healthy, responsible adult.

-Our curriculum integrates content and linguistics with critical thinking.
-Through the development of its units, the reading of various genres of literature and interactive learning activities, the curriculum develops students’ abilities to understand, read, write and speak Hebrew on a wide variety of topics, such as: sports, ecology, pop culture as well as freedom and responsibility.
-These skills will be transferable on any given topic, appropriate to the student’s Hebrew level.
-The NETA curriculum is comprised of four levels: Pre-Neta, beginners, intermediate and advanced.
+Through the development of our Hebrew curriculum in High school we present our students with the reading of various genres of literature and undergo interactive learning activities.
+Our main goal is to expand the student’s vocabulary knowledge, further develop students’ abilities to understand, read, write and speak Hebrew on a wide variety of topics, such as: sports, ecology, pop culture as well as leadership, freedom and responsibility.

 Our High School courses are aimed at preparing students for advanced math study and for its use in other fields.
 The curriculum prepares students to meet college admission requirements as well.
 Another important goal is to develop analytical and independent thinking.
 As a department we keep abreast of current changes in instruction and technology.
 In the math department we look at the student as a total person.
 With this in mind our teachers encourage our students to grow intellectually and into well-rounded adults who have the ability to learn.
 Overall Goals:

 - Develop a mastery of the basic skills needed for High School math topics:

 - operations with real numbers and variables